Protect consumers of financial services and promote safe and sound financial systems.

 Target #1: Examine the operations of depository and other financial services businesses to ensure sound fiscal and consumer practices.

-Analysis of results and challenges: Depository institution examinations are scheduled every 12 to 18 months in coordination with federal regulators.
-Examinations of other financial services businesses where Alaska is the sole regulator are generally scheduled between 18 months and three years apart, with the exception of mortgage lenders and money transmitters located outside Alaska.
-Those entities are typically examined in cooperation with other states to gain efficiencies and expand Alaska's ability to reach more licensees.
-Compliance examinations may be scheduled sooner if risk factors such as poor exam results or consumer complaints indicate the need for more frequent reviews.
-As the number and complexity of regulated entities increase, so does the pressure on the division staff to timely schedule and complete examinations.
+Analysis of results and challenges: The division examines depository institutions every 12 to 18 months, along with federal regulators.
+Generally, the division examines other industries of which it is the sole regulator between 18 months and three years apart, with the exception of mortgage lenders and money transmitters located outside Alaska.
+The division typically examines those entities in cooperation with regulators in other states in order to efficiently examine more licensees.
+The division may schedule compliance examinations at shorter intervals if an examinee exhibits risk factors such as poor past exam results or consumer complaints.
+The increase in the number and complexity of regulated entities consequently increases pressure on the division staff to timely schedule and complete examinations.

 |A3: Core Service - Investigate consumer complaints and take appropriate enforcement action.|

 Target #1: Investigate and take action to enforce the law as necessary.

-Analysis of results and challenges: Sixty-one investigations were ongoing as of June 30, 2020 with 251 cases opened and 198 closed during FY2020.
-The division issued 14 final administrative orders and requested 20 license applications be withdrawn for not meeting licensing requirements.
+Analysis of results and challenges: Fifty-one investigations were ongoing as of June 30, 2021 with 76 cases opened and 179 closed during FY2021.
+The division issued 8 final administrative orders and requested 22 license applications be withdrawn for not meeting licensing requirements.

 |A4: Core Service - Accept annual reports and election materials from Alaska Native Claims Settlement Act (ANCSA) corporations, file those materials so the public may access them, and respond timely to requests for investigation.|